top of page

 Two blessing are recited

-It is the responsibility of the closest Jewish male relative to perform the circumcision.
-In the absence of expertise, this person will appoint the mohel with the job of "the cut".
+Traditionally, it is the responsibility of the closest Jewish male relative to perform the circumcision.
+In the absence of expertise, this person will appoint the mohel with the job of performing the bris.
 The Mohel will make the first blessing, "Blessed are You are God, Ruler of the Universe..
 Who commanded us to perform the bris."

-After "the cut" the relative will recite the blessing "Blessed are You are God, Ruler of the Universe..
+After the bris is completed, the relative will recite the blessing "Blessed are You are God, Ruler of the Universe..
 Who commanded us to to bring this child into the covenant of Abraham our patriarch."

 The Ceremony: Welcome